kimono-koans/httm/README.md

 # and to view
 git log --stat
 ```
-[ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash) (codename: "dimebag") is a wrapper script for `httm` for no mental overhead, non-periodic dynamic snapshots.
-Use `ounce` like so:
+Use [ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash) (codename: "dimebag"), a wrapper script for `httm`, for no mental overhead, non-periodic dynamic snapshots, like so:
 ```bash
 # request ZFS snapshot privileges
 ounce --give-priv